alexwlchan/emptydir/README.md

 If you want to change that list, you need to modify the source code and compile a new version -- it's not a configurable setting.

+Note that these files will only be deleted if they are the only items in a folder.
+If, for example, a folder contains both `.DS_Store` and some text files, then nothing will be deleted.